 “We have heard the pride of Moab (he is exceedingly proud), of his loftiness, arrogance, and pride, and of the haughtiness of his heart.
 I know his wrath, says the Lord, but it is not right; his lies have made nothing right.”
 Jeremiah 48:29-30

 According to Proverbs 6:16-19 there are six things the Lord hates.
 At top of the list is “haughty eyes.”
 Who is anyone to be arrogant against another?
 We are all equally created by God.
 He created and sustains us.
 He hates it when we look down on others.
-If we do it, it is we who are low down in that moment.
+If we do it, we are the low-downs in that moment.

 James 4:6 says, “God resists the proud, but gives grace to the humble.”
 John R.W.
 Stott wrote, “Pride is your greatest enemy.
 Humility is your greatest friend.”
 C.S.
 Lewis wrote, “It was through pride that the devil became the devil.”

-Moab’s heart was filled with pride, wrath and lies.
-If he had turned to the Lord, the Lord would have cleansed his heart and filled it with love, joy and peace.
+If Moab had turned to the Lord, the Lord would have cleansed his heart and filled it with love, joy and peace.

 “Therefore I will wail for Moab, and I will cry out for all Moab; I will mourn for the men of Kir Heres.
 O vine of Sibmah!
 I will weep for you with the weeping of Jazer.
 Your plants have gone over the sea, they reach to the sea of Jazer.
 The plunderer has fallen on your summer fruit and your vintage.
 Joy and gladness are taken from the plentiful field and from the land of Moab; I have caused wine to fail from the winepresses; no one will tread with joyous shouting — not joyous shouting!”
 Jeremiah 48:31-33

 Ephesians 4:30 urges us not to grieve the Holy Spirit of God.
-The prophet speaks of wailing, crying, mourning and weeping for the Moabites.
-He is sad that beautiful people in a beautiful land have shut their ears to God.
+The prophet speaks mourning for the Moabites.
+He is sad that beautiful people in a beautiful land have shut God out.
 Sibmah was noted for its vineyards.
 Jazer was noted for its cattle.
 The Lord showed Jeremiah visions of their harvest being removed by foreigners.
-Rather than joy, gladness and shouting at harvest time, they would experience sadness.
+Rather than joy, gladness and shouting at harvest time, they would have tears.

 “From the cry of Heshbon to Elealeh and to Jahaz they have uttered their voice, from Zoar to Horonaim, like a three-year-old heifer; for the waters of Nimrim also shall be desolate.”
 Jeremiah 48:34

 Heshbon was a fertile land.
 Elealeh, Zoar, Horonaim and the waters of Nimrim are all locations in Moab.
 Those who flee from Heshbon shall cry as a young heifer because there is no water.
 Moabites shall flee as far as Elealeh.
 Thus, there will be cries in all quarters, from one end of the country to the other.
-Everywhere slaughter and wasting!
+Slaughter everywhere!

 “Moreover, says the Lord, I will cause to cease in Moab the one who offers sacrifices in the high places and burns incense to his gods.
 Therefore My heart shall wail like flutes for Moab, and like flutes My heart shall wail for the men of Kir Heres.
 Therefore, the riches they have acquired have perished.”
 Jeremiah 48:35-36